 Montreal Restaurant: Old Stable turned Urban Eatery

-From a stable, to a garage, to a restaurant, Perles & Paddock has undergone major renovations – which were surely with help from skilled commercial general contractors – to turn into the beautiful establishment it is today.
+From a stable to a garage, to a restaurant, Perles & Paddock has undergone major renovations – which were surely with help from skilled commercial general contractors – to turn into the beautiful establishment it is today.
 Located in the heart of Griffintown, where there were urban stables until only recently, the owners kept the origins of the building in mind when naming the restaurant (hence, “Paddock”).
-As for the “pearl” indication, it might have to do with the lavish/exquisite experience the restaurant offers in the up and coming neighbourhood.
+As for the “pearl” indication, it might have to do with the lavish/exquisite experience the restaurant offers in the neighbourhood.

 Regarding its decor, Perles & Paddock’s light fixtures were inspired by the Art Deco style and built specifically for their new home by specialized designers.
 Greenery is also abundant in the restaurant – emphasizing the light ambiance the space emits.